lancenacabuan/Shaliah/README.md

     rabbinic saying that an agent cannot contradict the words of the one who sent him, nor is the agent above the one who appointed him[\[41\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=2,wholly%20functions%20as%20the%20sender)[\[98\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=representation%20and%20delegated%20authority%20that,everything%20the%20principal%20could%20do).
-    Jesus fits that–"My Father is greater than all" (John 10:29 and 14:28).
+    Jesus fits that – "My Father is greater than all" (John 10:29 and 14:28).

 -   **Hebrews 3** analogies: It compares Moses as a servant in God's